romanselivanov/ihlru/README.md

 # ihlru
-Simple wagtail site with recaptchaV3 and pure JS Ajax settings folder add to gitignore for confidentiality reasons
+Simple wagtail site with recaptchaV3 and pure JS Ajax.

+ Settings folder add to gitignore for confidentiality reasons